-Bed and breakfast means a building containing one (1) or more guest rooms for an overnight stay, which are rented at a daily rate.
+Bed and breakfast means a building or buildings on the same parcel containing one (1) or more guest rooms for an overnight stay, which are rented at a daily rate.

 Bedroom means a room in a dwelling unit that is marketed and designed for sleeping or otherwise has the potential to function primarily for sleeping.